-The pain you feel in your legs is called intermittent claudication.
+The pain you feel in your legs when walking is called intermittent claudication.
 This occurs because the blood flow into your legs is reduced because of narrowing (hardening) of the arteries (atherosclerosis or Peripheral Arterial Occlusive Disease "PAOD" ) supplying the legs.
 Over a period of time, cholesterol and calcium build up inside the arteries.
 This occurs much earlier in people who smoke and those who have diabetes or high levels of cholesterol in the blood.

 The circulation is usually sufficient when you are at rest (doing nothing, sitting or standing).
 However, when walking, the calf muscles cannot obtain enough blood and cramp occurs.
 This is made better by resting for a few minutes.
 If greater demands are made on the muscles, such as walking uphill, the pain comes on more quickly.

 No, unfortunately not, but the situation can improve due to opening up of smaller arteries (collateral circulation) which carry blood around the block.
 Many people notice some improvement, as the collateral circulation opens up, within six to eight weeks of the onset of claudication.